 Too much fertilizer may result in a bushy plant with no blooms.
 Fertilizers with too much nitrogen also limit blooming.

 Wisteria needs to be pruned twice a year - once in summer and once in winter, to keep the growth and size under control.
-When pruning wisteria, it does cause new growth, and the flowers will appear on newer growth.
 June is a good time to start pruning wisteria.

 Checking the container daily during warm weather is important.
 Wisteria is relatively drought-tolerant, but you should not allow the potting mixture to dry out completely.